aplsimple/playtkl/README.md

 Also note that F11 is passed as 2nd (omittable) argument to *playtkl::record* which means a key to stop the recording.
 This key is mostly good for a macro recording.

 The stop key is also useful for testing Tk applications.
 If a scenario was stopped with a key, then the final state of the application after its playback should be the same as it was after the recording.
-It's only the final states that can be interesting: they don't coincide, the test failed.
+It's only the final states that can be interesting: if they didn't coincide, the test failed.

 In the above example, F12 is passed as 2nd (omittable) argument to *playtkl::play* which means a key to pause / resume the playing.

-The example shows a use of *playtkl* in a working mode of Tk application, when the *playtkl* stuff is disabled by "if 0 ..." command (or commented out).
+The example shows a use of *playtkl* in a working mode of Tk application, when the *playtkl* stuff is disabled with "if 0 ..." command (or with commenting out).

 # Records